FRIENDSHIP

 grade 8.
 This is an example of parents intervening when they shouldn’t.
 If you are fourteen

-years old and don’t learn from the consequence associated with not wearing the proper clothing
+years old and don’t learn from the consequences associated with not wearing the proper clothing

 in the winter then there is a problem.